Jasmine Rose Penter, LCSW

 What values are most important to you in your work and personal life?

 My personal and professional values are grounded in balance, gratitude, and connection.
-In my spare time, I enjoy time with my spouse Jeremy and our critters (three dogs and some fish).
+In my spare time, I enjoy time with my spouse Jeremy and our critters (three dogs and some fish & my office kitty).
 I also love photography, playing soccer, practicing Taekwondo as a Black Belt, reading, writing, scrapbooking, painting, playing board games, and cherishing moments with my loved ones.
+The environment is very important to me and watching summers turn into fire seasons is deeply concerning.
+Nature is such a huge part of my life and having grown up in the Pacific Northwest; is also essential to my well-being.

 Locations